mandres2/Data-Structures-Algorithms/README.md

 ## Objective

-The goal is to solidify and understand the concepts of multiple algorithmic approaches and to further grasp the architecture of data maniuplation
+The goal is to solidify and understand the concepts of multiple algorithmic approaches and to further grasp the architecture of data manipulation

 ### Files